How To Guide To Preparing Your Motorcycle Gear for Winter Storage

 GLOVES & BOOTS

-Just as in above, both of these items should be treated before storage.
+Just as in above, both of these items need to be treated before storage.

 Boots can be run under water of course doing your best avoid water to the inside.
 Once clean of debris and if applicable, take a fast drying high shine shoe polish to the finish and once dry follow-up with a repelling protective coating such as mink oil.